sarahxsanders/graphql-ai-toolkit/README.md

 Learn more: /docs/pagination-patterns
 ```

+### Enhance GraphiQL

+Your GraphiQL instance might need a makeover!

+- Natural language queries: Add an input bar that converts "show me all users with recent posts" into proper GraphQL syntax.
+This lets developers think in outcomes, not query language.
+- Performance warnings: Show real-time feedback like "this query hits 500+ records" or "complexity: 127/100" directly in the editor.
+Catch expensive operations before they hit production.
+- Copy as curl/fetch: One-click export to executable code formats that AI tools can immediately use.
+- Mock data generation: Generate realistic responses from any query without hitting your backend.
+This can help AI understand response shapes and enables offline development.

 ### Model Context Protocol (MCP)

 The future of AI-API integration is here.
 GraphQL's typed schema and introspection make